adewale2018/adewale2018/README.md

-# Hi everyone. 👋
+# Hi everyone 👋 I am Saheed Adewale Shittu from Lagos, Nigeria (GMT+1).

-## ABOUT ME: (4years of experience including more than 2years of remote working experience)
+## ABOUT ME: (5years of experience including more than 2years of remote working experience)
 I am a frontend software developer with a good knowledge of frontend skills.
 I have experience working on different web applications some of which I started from scratch.
 I also have experience working on applications in productions.
 Few of my best zones are:
  - Translating Figma design into a working frontend code.
  - Collaborating with the backend developers to integrating the API endpoints on the application.